Hipnosis183/marpat/README.md

 If you specified a default value (or function) for a schema variable, that value will be assigned on creation of the object.

 An alternative to `.save()` is `.findOneAndUpdate(query, update, options)`.
 This static method will find and update (or insert) a document in one atomic operation (atomicity is guaranteed in MongoDB only).
 Using the `{upsert: true}` option will return a new document if one is not found with the given query.
+For NeDB, you can use the option `{manual: true}` to specify field modifiers manually (see NeDB [docs](https://github.com/seald/nedb#updating-documents) for a complete list).

 ### Loading